Best homeowners insurance in New York in 2022

 What is the cheapest homeowners insurance in New York?

-The cheapest homeowners insurance in New York will vary based on individual factors like where you live, your insurance history, what coverage options you need and what discounts you can get.
-The Insurance Information Institute (Triple-I) recommends getting a minimum of three quotes to compare coverages and premium costs.
+The cheapest homeowners insurance in New York will vary based on individual factors like where you live, your insurance history and what coverage options you need.
+Discounts, such as a multiple policy discount if bundling home and auto insurance, can also be an option to help make homeowners insurance cheaper.
+The Insurance Information Institute (Triple-I) recommends getting a minimum of three insurance quotes to compare coverages and premium costs.

 How do I get homeowners insurance in New York?